|Parent of Kidnapped Child:||Jeffery Morehouse

 |Website:||Bring Mochi Home|

 Jeffery was granted primary custody of Mochi in 2007 due to Michiyo’s alcohol usage, psychological concerns, violence issues and documented flight risk to Japan.
 Restraining orders against the mother traveling with Mochi were in place when she obtained a passport fraudulently from the Japanese Consulate in Portland and fled to Japan with Mochi.
 Consular officials have refused requests to pursue prosecution and/or return the child based on her violation of Japanese or U.S. law.

 Since the abduction, all communication has been lost between Mochi and his father.
 Multiple attempts to contact the grandparent’s have been ignored.
-Mochi’s whereabouts and condition remaining unknown.
+Mochi’s whereabouts and condition remains unknown.

 Since 1994 more than 400 children have been abducted to Japan from the U.S. The Government of Japan has failed to return a single kidnapped child, making it “A Black Hole for Child Abduction.”

 Notes from Jeffery Morehouse